gomatchingdotorg/go4beginners/cmd/cli/README.md

 ## Golang standard libraries: flag

-Go provides us a simple way to build a commad-line tool (CLI) using only standard libraries (flag).
+Go provides us a simple way to build a command-line tool (CLI) using only standard libraries (flag).
 I will help you step by step walk through the process to make a CLI.

-In this exxample, we will create a CLI tool that will ...
-We will describe in detail about the function of the tool in detail below:
+In this example, we will create a CLI tool that will ...
+We will describe in detail the function of the tool in detail below:

-First, please take a look with our example.
+First, please take a look at our example.

 ```bash
 	textPtr := flag.String("text", "", "Hello!
 Welcome to gomatching.org")